SrGesus/PO-2023-TESTS/README.md

 ```bash
 make
 ```
+If the output is too big use `make log` to log the output to a file.
+(You can also use `make log QUIET=true` to silence output in the terminal)

 You can run a single or a group of tests.
 But you should run make clean first.
 E.g:
 Running only the professor's tests
 ```bash